SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ## polarity

-»⟮Polarity⟯« is ⟮＿a top-level sm grammatical feature class＿⟯ that encodes ⟮the distinction between positive and negative⟯.
+»⟮Polarity⟯« is ⟮＿a sm grammic feature class＿⟯ that encodes ⟮the distinction between positive and negative⟯.
-⟮＿Polarity＿⟯ consists of the two ⟮＿sm grammatical feature categories＿⟯ ⟮＿true/false polarity＿⟯ and ⟮＿aff/neg polarity＿⟯.
+⟮＿Polarity＿⟯ consists of the two ⟮＿sm grammic feature categories＿⟯ ⟮＿true/false polarity＿⟯ and ⟮＿aff/neg polarity＿⟯.
-»⟮A polarity-expressing thing⟯« (my term) is ⟮＿a linguistic item＿⟯ which ⟮expresses ＿polarity＿⟯.
+»⟮A polaric⟯« (my term) is ⟮＿a linguistic item＿⟯ which ⟮expresses ＿polarity＿⟯.
 »⟮A polar context⟯« (my term) is ⟮a context⟯ that ⟮has a certain ＿polarity＿⟯.
-»⟮True/false polarity⟯« (my term) is the grammatical gramatical feature class/category encoding the sm grammatical features ⟮[+/-true]⟯ and ⟮c_;[+/-false]⟯
+»⟮True/false polarity⟯« (my term) is ⟮＿the sm grammic feature class/category＿⟯ encoding the ⟮c_;＿sm grammatical ffeatures＿⟯ ⟮[+/-true]⟯ and ⟮c_;[+/-false]⟯
-»⟮aff/neg polarity⟯« (my term) isis the grammatical gramatical feature class/category encoding the sm grammatical features ⟮[+/-affirmation]⟯ and ⟮c_;[+/-negation]⟯
+»⟮aff/neg polarity⟯« (my term) is ⟮＿the sm grammic feature class/category＿⟯ encoding the ⟮c_;＿sm grammatical ffeatures＿⟯ ⟮[+/-affirmation]⟯ and ⟮c_;[+/-negation]⟯
-Various items ⟮may distinguish between⟯ ⟮＿true/false polarity＿ and ＿aff/neg polarity＿⟯, or ⟮c_-;be ambiguous between them⟯.

 ### polarity item

-»⟮A polarity item⟯« is ⟮＿a lexical item＿⟯ that ⟮can only appear⟯ in ⟮a certain ＿polarity context＿⟯.
+»⟮A polarity item⟯« is ⟮＿a linguistic item＿⟯ that ⟮can only appear⟯ in ⟮a certain ＿polarity context＿⟯.
 »⟮A positive/negative polarity item⟯« is ⟮＿a polarity item＿⟯ that can only appear in ⟮positive/negative ＿polar contexts＿⟯.

 ## posessive

-»⟮Posession⟯« is ⟮＿a top-level sm grammatical feature class＿⟯ encoding ⟮posession⟯.
+»⟮Posession⟯« is ⟮＿a sm grammic feature class＿⟯ encoding ⟮posession⟯.

 ### realizations